vegapnk/RJW-Genes/README.md

 I currently don't use Races after Biotech was introduced.
 One of the main motivations was to have genes being added to the xenotypes that other mods and the base game add, e.g. adding demonic penis for impids.

+## Load Order / Deps

+Please load this after any mod adding genes, and after the used RJW-Mods (Licentia, Sexperience).

+Should not be used with the original RJW_Animal_Gene_Inheritance anymore.

+There was an issue with other "Male-Only / Female-Only" Mods --- for which we provide our own Genes now.